Are you wanting to study A Levels but stuck trying to decide between school and college?

 Considering your post 16 options?
 A Levels aren’t the only choice!

 Did you know Nottingham College offers one the widest range of courses and study options for school leavers in the region?
-Whether you want to study A Levels at High Pavement Sixth Form, learn more about our huge choice of vocational courses or earn while you learn with an apprenticeship, we have an option for you!
+Whether you want to study A Levels at High Pavement Sixth Form, kick-start your career with one of our vocational courses or earn while you learn with an apprenticeship, we have an option for you!